Interplanetary-Share/ipfs-client-galacfetch/galacfetch/hooks/secure-connect-manager/readme.md

 ## Initialization

-Before using `Secure Connect Manager`, you need to initialize the connection manager.
-Here's how you can do it:
+To use `Secure Connect Manager`, initialize the connection manager with your API endpoint and desired discovery interval:

 ```tsx
 import { secureConnectManager } from '@intershare/hooks.secure-connect-manager'